evakathie/ux-portfolio/projects/d3-critical-states.md

 <p>A lot of emails from our customers in the support hotline indicated that they are facing problems with the usability of the status feature.
 In our User Insights Knowledge base, the emails were derived to the following opportunities:</p>

 <ol>
-    <li>I don't understand why my price is red (= status indicating a wrong price)</li>
+    <li>I donʼt understand why my price is red (= status indicating a wrong price)</li>
-    <li>I don't understand which of the underlying curves triggers a red status in my complex setup</li>
+    <li>I donʼt understand which of the underlying curves triggers a red status in my complex setup</li>
-    <li>I don't understand what “REF” in the Maturity column means (“REF” is the label indicating a reference price alert)</li>
+    <li>I donʼt understand what “REF” in the Maturity column means (“REF” is the label indicating a reference price alert)</li>
 </ol>

 <p>Like the second opportunity shows, the status feature can be especially complicated due to the often complex curve models customers build with the software.
 Curves are often interdependent (prices are “inherited” from one curve or calculated from multiple curves).
 In addition, prices on special dates are often interpolated from standard dates, making some prices dependent on prices on other dates.
 For users it was not currently apparent where the root of the problem lies, i.e. where they must rectify the status.
 For this, they may need to have a precise understanding of the selected curve model and the links between the curves in this model - which is usually not the case.</p>